Want to break into tech? Here’s why an SDR role might be perfect for your tech career

 In a technology-forward company like Sendbird, however, it can be challenging to jump straight into management.
 So, Shelly took a job as an SDR to understand the ins and outs of the organization.
 Within a year, she’d been promoted to the first SDR Team Lead.

-In a nutshell, for those looking to break into the tech industry, the SDR role offers hands-on experience in a tech company and the valuable opportunity to quantify your impact.
+In a nutshell, for those looking to break into the tech industry or explore related IT career fields, the SDR role offers hands-on experience in a tech company and the valuable opportunity to develop transferable skills that can be applied to different roles within the technology sector.
 It’s a way to learn quickly about the industry and open up many avenues of possibilities.

 Jenna Morin, our current Sales Development Manager – Americas & Europe, also started her career at Sendbird as an SDR.
 Now she manages sales development for an entire region.